 The fourth of four studies conducted by the FAA on pilot age and accidents.
 The accident rate defined in this study was the ratio of the number of accidents occurring under 14 CFR Parts 121 and 135 to the annual hours flown by professional pilots holding Class I or II medical and ATP or Commercial certificates.
-Findings were consistent, showing that a "U" shaped relationship exists between the age of professional pilots and their accident rate; that the accident rate for the 60 to 63 year old pilots was statistically greater than the accident rate for 55 to 59 year old pilots; and that the main effect for age was statistically significant in all analyses.
+Findings were consistent, showing that a "U" shaped relationship exists between the age of professional pilots and their accident rate; that the accident rate for the 60 to 63 year old pilots; and that the main effect for age was statistically significant in all analyses.

-5. Golaszewski, Richard.
+Golaszewski, Richard.
 The influence of total flight time, recent flight time and age on pilot accident rates.
 Final report prepared for the U.S. DOT/Transportation Systems Center and the Federal Aviation Administration.
 June 30, 1983.